Diego Cocca: Early career

+2020 - present

-In August 2021, Cocca assumed the role of head coach at Atlas.
+In August 2020, Cocca assumed the role of head coach at Atlas.
 Under his leadership, the club won two consecutive league titles, bringing an end to a 70-year drought.

 On 16 November 2022, Tigres UANL appointed Cocca as their new head coach.
 Following the disclosure of his private negotiations with the Mexican Football Federation for the role of the national team's manager, Cocca was relieved of his duties on 8 February 2023.

 On 10 February 2023, Cocca became the manager of the Mexico national team.
 On 19 June, following a disappointing showing at the 2023 CONCACAF Nations League Finals that included a 3–0 semifinal loss to the United States, he was dismissed from his position.

 On 14 December 2024, Cocca was appointed manager of La Liga side Real Valladolid, signing a contract until the end of the season.
 On 17 February 2025, he was relieved of his duties after just eight games in charge.

 On 28 May 2025, Cocca was named manager of Talleres back in his home country.
 On 8 July, Cocca resigned from his position without having coached a single match.

 On 12 August 2025, Cocca took on the position of head coach at Atlas, starting his second spell with the club.
+On 13 July 2026, he left his position after failing to reach an agreement on renewing his contract with the team's new management.